ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ### Test Player Movement

 - Press ![Play](../img/EditorManual/icons/Icon_Play.png) or ++equal++ to preview your project as a player.
-  {: .image-inline-text .image-background}
+{: .image-inline-text .image-background }
 - Press ++tab++ to pause the preview.
 - Press ![Stop](../img/EditorManual/icons/Icon_Stop.png) or ++equal++ to stop the preview.
- {: .image-inline-text .image-background}
+{: .image-inline-text .image-background }

 As in any Core game project, you already have a working character controller.